Phidippus audax

-Phidippus audax or the bold jumping spider is a common species of spider belonging to the genus Phidippus, a group of jumping spiders easily identified by their large eyes and their iridescent chelicerae.
+Phidippus audax, the bold jumper or daring jumping spider, is a common species of spider belonging to the genus Phidippus, a group of jumping spiders easily identified by their large eyes and their iridescent chelicerae.
 Like all jumping spiders, they have excellent stereoscopic vision that aids them in stalking prey and facilitates visual communication with potential mates during courting.
 Bold jumping spiders are native to North America and have been introduced to Hawaii, Nicobar Islands, Azores, and the Netherlands.
 They are typically black with a distinct white triangle on their abdomen.

 Bold jumping spiders are solitary carnivores that use their highly specialized eyesight to actively hunt and stalk prey.
 They prey on a variety of insects and non-insect terrestrial arthropods such as caterpillars, dragonflies, grasshoppers, and other spiders.
 They are one of the most common spiders found in agricultural areas and have been studied to determine their impact on crop pest populations.
 Unlike most spiders, bold jumpers do not build webs to catch prey.

 These spiders can be found in temperate climates in a variety of terrestrial habitats including grasslands, chaparrals, open woodlands, and agricultural fields.
 The bold jumper is one of the most commonly occurring spider species within its range and is often found living in close proximity to humans.
 Bites from Phidippus audax are rare but may occur if they feel threatened or are mishandled.

 Naming

-Phiddipus audax are commonly referred to as "bold jumping spiders" or "bold jumpers".
+Phidippus audax are commonly referred to as "bold jumping spiders" or "bold jumpers".
 The species name, audax, is a Latin adjective meaning "audacious" or "bold".
 This name was first used to describe the species by French arachnologist Nicholas Marcellus Hentz, who described the spider as being, "very bold, often jumping on the hand which threatens it".
 Bold jumpers belongs to the jumping spider family, Salticidae, which is derived from the Latin word "saltare" meaning "to jump".